Sotho verbs: Verbal derivatives

 This suffix has the effect of making the valency of the verb 0, even if the original verb had two objects.
 The resultant verb is completely intransitive and cannot assume any objects even if they are prefixed.

 The perfect of verbs ending with this suffix is achieved by changing the final [ɑlɑ] to [et͡sʼɪ].

 This extension is quite rare in the Bantu language family as a whole.

 The neutro-passive indicates an intransitive state without reference to the agent determining the condition.
 It can be approximated in English by the suffix "-able."
 It is, however, distinct from the passive.
 It indicates that the verb has the potential of being doable, but not necessarily currently.

 The suffix is [ɛhɑ] (Proto-Bantu *-ik-, with an irregular vowel shift).
-Only transitive vers may take this suffix.
+Only transitive verbs may take this suffix.